GStreamer/gstreamer/markdown/design/events.md

 The general flow of executing the seek with FLUSH is as follows:

 1) unblock the streaming threads, they could be blocked in a chain function.
-This is done by sending a FLUSH_START on all srcpads or by pausing the streaming task, depending on the seek FLUSH flag.
+This is done by sending a `FLUSH_START` on all srcpads or by pausing the streaming task, depending on the seek FLUSH flag.
    The flush will make sure that all downstream elements unlock and that control will return to this element chain/loop function.
-   We cannot lock the STREAM_LOCK before doing this since it might cause a deadlock.
+   We cannot lock the `STREAM_LOCK` before doing this since it might cause a deadlock.

-2) acquire the STREAM_LOCK.
+2) acquire the `STREAM_LOCK`.
 This will work since the chain/loop function was unlocked/paused in step 1).

-3) perform the seek. since the STREAM_LOCK is held, the streaming thread will wait for the seek to complete.
+3) perform the seek. since the `STREAM_LOCK` is held, the streaming thread will wait for the seek to complete.
 Most likely, the stream thread will pause because the peer elements are flushing.

-4) send a FLUSH_STOP event to all peer elements to allow streaming again.
+4) send a `FLUSH_STOP` event to all peer elements to allow streaming again.

 5) create a SEGMENT event to signal the new buffer timestamp base time.
    This event must be queued to be sent by the streaming thread.

-6) start stopped tasks and unlock the STREAM_LOCK, dataflow will continue now from the new position.
+6) start stopped tasks and unlock the `STREAM_LOCK`, dataflow will continue now from the new position.

 More information about the different seek types can be found in